danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 We will leverage various free & Open Source tools in order to achieve this [^2].
 The tools we are going to use are:

 - Terraform to create the EKS cluster and other supporting infrastructure
-- Karpenter for autoscaling EC2 (spot) instances into the cluster
+- Karpenter for auto-scaling EC2 (spot) instances
-- Cert Manager for getting free SSL certificates from Lets Encrypt
+- Cert Manager for getting free SSL certificates from Let's Encrypt
 - Traefik as a reverse proxy & simple Basic Auth middleware for Dagster's Webserver
 - NodeLocal DNSCache for reducing load on AWS DNS servers (it's actually quite easy to overload them!)
 - ArgoCD to deploy Dagster and automatically create Branch Deployments for Pull Requests